merziy/self-learning/README.md

-# Coding-exercises
+# Exercise-projects

 ## Description

-This is where I store the majority of projects of code I write when I am learning new technologies or methodologies.
+This is my general repo where I store the majority code I write when I am learning new technologies, methodologies, or code that comes from entrance tests during coding interviews.